Mutestock/F2Week1/README.md

 Although I did complete 'all' the assignments, the final work wasn't up to par with standards.
+I was sick during the week.
+Thought I'd make them when I felt better.
+I'm stil sick though and the assignments bundled up.
+So that sucks.
 All greens should be solved.
 Some yellows and reds.
 None of the extra assignments have been completed.